jaegeste/fem-course/docs/04_kerbwirkung.en.md

 * Use the FEM to calculate the stress concentration factors for the case shown below, see figure.
 * Compare the calculated stress concentration factors with the theoretical values.
+* The material is _structural steel_ according to the ANSYS material database.
 * Use radii for $r/b = 0.1$ to $0.5$ (see geometry below).
 * Ensure that the solution is convergent.